zhangbbin/mgmae/README.md

-# mmae for medical image segmentation
+# mgmae for medical image segmentation